jindongwang/transferlearning/code/DeepDG/readme.md

 |   ...
 ```

-And then, modifty util/util.py to contain the dataset.
+And then, modifty `util/util.py` to contain the dataset.

 ## Usage

 1. Modify the file in the scripts
-2. `bash run.sh`
+2. The main script file is `train.py`, which can be runned by using `run.sh` from `scripts/run.sh`: `cd scripts; bash run.sh`.

 ## Customization

 It is easy to design your own method following the steps:

-1. Add your method to alg/algs, and add the reference to it in the alg/alg.py
+1. Add your method (a Python file) to `alg/algs`, and add the reference to it in the `alg/alg.py`

-2. Modify utils/util.py to make it adapt your own parameters
+2. Modify `utils/util.py` to make it adapt your own parameters

-3. Midify scripts/run.sh and execuate it
+3. Midify `scripts/run.sh` and execuate it

 ## Results

-We present results of our implementations on 2 popular benchmarks: PACS and Office-Home.
+We present results of our implementations on 2 popular benchmarks: **PACS** and **Office-Home**.
 We did not perform careful parameter tuning.
 You can easily reproduce our results using the hyperparameters [here](https://github.com/jindongwang/transferlearning/blob/master/code/DeepDG/scripts/paramsref.md).

-1. Results on PACS (resnet-18)
+### Results on PACS (ResNet-18)

 | Method   | A     | C     | P     | S     | AVG   |
 |----------|-------|-------|-------|-------|-------|